MSzalowski/MSzalowski/README.md

 - 👋 Hi, I’m @MSzalowski
 - 👀 I’m interested in mobile development, IoT and cloud
-- 🌱 I’m currently learning nest.js and some devops techniques
+- 🌱 I’m currently learning nest.js and some devops things
-- 💞️ I’m looking to collaborate on - nothing atm.
 - 📫 How to reach me - michal.szalowski@gmail.com

 <!---